 Early Findings from a National Survey of Developmental Education Practices

-Judged to be academically underprepared, millions of students must take developmental education in college, and more than half never make it through or graduate.
-Experts argue that there are two main problems: Too many students are being placed unnecessarily into developmental courses, and the structure and traditional instructional practices in developmental education can pose barriers to student success.
-Educators are developing and implementing many innovations to address these issues, but little is known about the breadth and scale of reforms across the country.
-The Center for the Analysis of Postsecondary Readiness (CAPR), a partnership between MDRC and the Community College Research Center, is conducting research to examine these issues.
+Millions of students judged to be academically underprepared must take developmental education courses in college.
+More than half of those students never make it through or graduate.
+Experts argue that there are two main problems: first, that too many students who do not need the help are being placed into developmental courses; and second, that the structure and traditional instructional practices in developmental education can pose barriers to student success.